greasemonkey123/Funkin-Plus/README.md

 ## What is Kade Engine?

 Kade Engine is an engine rework of the OG games engine.
 Simply put, we give you some great new features while also giving you the latest GitHub features.

+## What is Friday Night Funkin' Plus?

+FNF+, or just the Plus Engine, is a fork of Kade Engine 1.4 which adds things that usually do not come with the main game, nor Kade Engine.

 ## Features